-Chase Sapphire Reserve®
+Chase Sapphire Reserve card

-Capital One® Venture® Rewards Credit Card
+Capital One Venture Rewards Credit Card

 American Express® Gold Card

-50,000 miles if you spend $3,000 in first 3 months
+Earn 75,000 miles if you spend $4,000 on purchases in the first three months

-35,000 points if you spend $4,000 in first 3 months
+60,000 points if you spend $4,000 in the first six months

-Chase Sapphire Reserve
+Chase Sapphire Preferred vs. Chase Sapphire Reserve

 See related: Chase Sapphire Preferred vs. Chase Sapphire Reserve

-Capital One Venture card
+Chase Sapphire Preferred vs. Capital One Venture card

-American Express Gold Card
+Chase Sapphire Preferred vs. American Express Gold Card

-Who should apply for the Chase Sapphire Preferred?
+Who should get the Chase Sapphire Preferred

 How to use the Chase Sapphire Preferred: